 Gateway Desert Awareness Park (Cave Creek) – located at Cave Creek Road and Vermeersch Road, about 20 minutes from the 101/Scottsdale Road intersection.
 There are restrooms and a drinking fountain by the playground.

 What the kids loved: definitely the playground (because it had a twisty slide and a small swinging bridge) and they spent a good hour here.
 But if you walk a bit further there’s a huge Ramada with fabulous information about desert wildlife and plants.
 The kids liked pointing out which birds they knew — and running around the Ramada yelling because it had a huge echo.
-There are a couple short trails at this park as well, all which give you an up close view of desert plants.
+There are a couple of short trails at this park as well, all of which give you an up-close view of desert plants.
 The kids preferred the Nature Trail because it was flat and they could run ahead and investigate “noises” (they pretended to see mountain lions — don’t worry, we never did!)

 6 Nature Areas to Visit in Phoenix